 Not all natural dietary supplements are equal

 The guidelines do not require pre-market testing to confirm efficacy.
-Therefore, no placebo controlled clinical studies are necessary and any dietary supplement maker can market a natural pain relief product, for example, simply based on the claims it makes, as long as no claim to cure or heal is made.
+Therefore, no placebo controlled clinical studies are necessary and any dietary supplement maker can market a natural pain relief product, for example, simply based on the claims it makes, as long as it makes no claim to cure or heal.

 The regulations do not mandate consistent, standardized, or sophisticated testing methods.
 In fact, they only require "at least one test" for manufacturers regarding ingredients.
 FDA facilities inspections have found more than 60% of supplement companies in manufacturing violations affecting purity, quality and content/label discrepancies and much more.